John Popper: Legal trouble

 In 2003, Popper was arrested for possession of marijuana.
 He was arrested again on March 6, 2007, near Ritzville, Washington, by the Washington State Patrol.
 He was the passenger in his own vehicle, which was stopped for speeding, and was found to be in the possession of a small amount of marijuana and weapons.
 Popper was released the same night.
 The vehicle had a stash of hidden compartments, which contained four rifles, nine handguns, a switchblade knife, a Taser, a set of brass knuckles, and night vision goggles.
 The vehicle was temporarily seized.

-No charges were filed for the weapons, as they were all registered and securely locked away, and Popper was licensed to carry them, with the exception of the brass knuckles and switchblade knife, which he agreed to surrender.
+No charges were filed for the firearms and Taser, as they were all registered and securely locked away, and Popper was licensed to carry them.
+He agreed to surrender the brass knuckles and switchblade knife.
 A deal was reached that allowed the marijuana charge to be dropped if Popper remained free of further drug infractions for one year and attended eight hours of drug counseling.
 Popper and the driver had been driving back to Washington from Austin, Texas, and Popper likes to visit gun ranges during long trips.

 Online controversy

 Popper is also known as an avid Twitter user and has caused some controversy on the platform.
 He also has publicly posted the home address and information of a particular Twitter user who often made jokes at his expense.
-Popper also drew attention for arguing with a bot named "assbott", which had become well-known during the 2016 presidential campaign of Donald Trump; it was the co-creator of this bot that Popper doxed in July 2017.
+Popper also drew attention for arguing with a bot named "assbott", which had become well-known during the 2016 presidential campaign of Donald Trump; it was the co-creator of this bot that Popper doxxed in July 2017.